 6. Glass shades for Floor lamps can be confusing.
 We have found the most common types to be as follows:

 - If your lamp is newer, and you need a glass with a 1 5/8"-1 7/8" opening, you may need shades found under the NECKLESS SHADE or TORCHIERES FOR NEW LAMPS category.
 The shade is placed on the lamp around the bulb socket, and a ring threads around the socket.

 - Shades on older torchiere lamps have a longish neck that measures 2 3/4" which fits around an oversize Mogul light bulb socket.
 Look under the TORCHIERES FOR OLDER LAMPS category for this style.

 - There is also very popular floor lamp, dating from the 1930-1950's, that looks like a torchiere but uses a different type of glass.
 If your floor lamp has a holder with screws, it will not take the older torch style.
 You need what is called an IES glass shade.
 Often the IES shade supports a fabric shade.
 Look under the DIFFUSERS FOR FLOOR LAMPS category.

 7. Chimneys usually sit within several prongs or inside of a round gallery.
 Again, measure inside edge to inside edge of the fitter and then look under the CHIMNEY category.
 Measurement for glass chimneys in our selection are the outside dimension

 8. Hurricane glass shades are commonly used on chandeliers and wall sconces.
-The holder or cup will measure about 1 3/4" inside edge to inside edge.
-The glass itself is called a 1 5/8" fitter, although the actual measurement is closer to 1 1/2".
+Measure the holder or cup will measure inside edge to inside edge.
+The glass itself is called a 1 5/8" fitter.
 Look under the 1 5/8" FITTER, CHANDELIER GLASS or HURRICANE categories for this style.

 We carry many more styles and sizes of glass lamp shades - the ones listed here are some of the more common ones.
 Please check our Product Catalog to see many more categories of shades.
 If you need more help with measurements, send a description, measurements and pictures via the contact page.